pverkind/nuwayri_d3/README.md

 It uses D3 to build the visualizations.

+As its input, it uses two tsv files, generated from all csv files related to book 1 + the metadata:
+* VERSION_BOOK1ID_all.csv: contains reuse data for all alignments involving book 1.
+Columns:
+   - ms1: milestone number in book 1
+   - b1: character offset of the start of the alignment in ms1
+   - e1: character offset of the end of the alignment in ms1
+   - id2: version ID of book 2
+   - ms2: milestone number in book 2
+   - b2: character offset of the start of the alignment in ms2
+   - e2: character offset of the end of the alignment in ms2
+   - ch_match: number of characters matched
+* VERSION_BOOK1ID_stats.csv: contains metadata and summary statistics of all books that have alignments with book 1.
+Columns:
+  - id: version ID of book 2
+  - book: book URI of book 2
+  - alignments: total number of alignments between book 1 and book 2
+  - ch_match: total number of characters matched between book 1 and book 2

 To run the app: use a local server like atom-live-server in Atom, or Python's SimpleHTTPServer.

 A start has been made to compartmentalize the code: